mfurmanczak/Final-Year-Project---Mikolaj-Furmanczak/README.md

 - `main.py`: This script trains the model.
 - `results_analysis.py`: This script shows the results of the training.

-And a `history` folder where the history of 3 proposed models is included.
+And the `history` folder where the history of 3 proposed models is included.

-## To see various visualizations of the audio data
+## To see the description and various visualizations of the dataset
 ```
 python data_visualization.py
 ```